datenanfragen/data/README.md

 ### Phone and fax numbers

 We want phone and fax numbers to be in a standard international format without any other characters than numbers, the plus for the international prefix and spaces.
 You can use the [Phone Number Parser Demo](https://libphonenumber.appspot.com/) based on [libphonenumber](https://github.com/googlei18n/libphonenumber/) to convert phone numbers to that format.
 Additional spaces may be inserted to improve readability.

+## Required elements

+If we know from previous requests (or from a privacy policy) which identification informaton is needed for requests to a company, we record that under the `required-elements` key.

+If `required_elements` are specified, there *should* be one element with type `name`.
+This does not have to be a real name but could also be a username or even an email address, if no other information is required.
+In addition, the `required_elements` should include some way for the company to respond to the request, be it an address, an email address, a phone number or something similar.